 HM Revenue & Customs no longer impose limits on the pension benefits you can receive.
-However, if the value of your benefits from all tax-registered schemes exceeds the Lifetime Allowance, tax charges will apply to the excess.
+However, if the value of your benefits from all tax-registered schemes exceeds the Lifetime Allowance, there may still be tax consequences.
+Please see the definition of Lifetime Allowance below for further details if you believe this applies to you.
 It should be noted that both the Lifetime and Annual Allowances (see Definitions) are only likely to affect those with very high earnings and/or significant pension benefits held elsewhere.
-For example, if your pensions from all tax-registered schemes do not exceed £50,000 a year, you are unlikely to be affected.
+For example, if your pensions from all tax-registered schemes do not exceed £60,000 a year, you are unlikely to be affected.